-In summer 2009 Conservation Volunteers Northern Ireland (CVNI) celebrated the twenty fifth anniversary of the organisation in Northern Ireland, with the official launch by Professor David Bellamy in April 1984.
+In summer 2009 The Conservation Volunteers celebrated the twenty fifth anniversary of the organisation in Northern Ireland, following the official launch by Professor David Bellamy in April 1984.
 However, another important milestone is the involvement with Clandeboye Estate and Lady Dufferin, which started in the autumn of 1984 and has now surpassed its twenty fifth anniversary as well.

-Conservation Volunteers Northern Ireland is immensely thankful to Lady Dufferin for her ongoing support and the huge resource which she has given to us over the years.
+The Conservation Volunteers in Northern Ireland is immensely thankful to Lady Dufferin for her ongoing support and the huge resource which she has given to us over the years.